azzajess/OSMC-LEDFX-WLED/README.md

 `audio:
   device_index: 1`
 * This manually sets the capture device to use instead of default one, which for me didn't work.
 You may try it by leaving it out and opening ledfx.
 You will need to iterate through the numbers to get the right assuming your configuration is different to mine.
 Mine was set to 1.
-* To access the webui from another computer (Which you will need as we can't from host OSMC machine) then you will need to set the host to `0.0.0.0` or the IP address of the machine.
+* To access the webui from another computer (Which you will need as we can't access it from host OSMC machine) then you will need to set the host to `0.0.0.0` or the IP address of the Raspberrt Pi.
 * Ok so close and save file and `ledfx --open`
 * Once loaded try accessing the page through your computer and now you should have ledfx up and running!
 But first we need to make sure it actually works and LEDs go flashy.
 First create a device and find which IP your WLED (Or whatever it is your using) which you can use the WLED app for.
 Again make sure your have configured WLED to use e1.31.
 You can also change a few settings in the advanced settings if you want.
-Also WLED needs to be powered on in app or web ui if it isn't :)
+Also WLED needs to be turned on in app or web ui if it isn't :)
 * You will want to make sure that you have the 'energy (reactive)' effect for music to actually see if you get anything some aren't as reactive at default.
 * Start playing music on OSMC and see if you can see the LEDs flash.

 * You may of noticed that you will need to close and open LEDfx if you don't/want to use it.
 You can automate this process with various home automations like node-red, however I won't go into that here.
 Yet?
+A video tutorial of this for windows is done by Gabriel Dahl (https://www.youtube.com/watch?v=6AiMSeULZ08&feature=youtu.be) However some of the commands are applicable to Linux

 NOTE: I did this out of order due to errors that I went back and installed to fix.
 So this is hopefully the correct order of installing LEDfx with a new version of Python.

-A video tutorial of this for windows is done by Gabriel Dahl (https://www.youtube.com/watch?v=6AiMSeULZ08&feature=youtu.be) However some of the commands are applicable to Linux
+Please forgive me if you encounter problems due to some misinformation.

 How this works!?
 Ok so i'm no expert.
 Few things to consider, snd_aloop module creates a loopback device for EVERY device you have.
-All we are doing is duplicating or splitting audio through multi(?) and connecting it to the hardware loopback so we can listen to the same audio we are sending out to the capture.
+All we are doing is duplicating or splitting audio through multi(?) and connecting it to the hardware device so we can listen to the same audio we are sending out to the capture.
 Like I said there is more than likely room for improvement and if you discover anything that can improve performance whether that's using jack or something else, please let us know.

 Extra Optimisations?